JessedeJong/mernstack-project/README.md

 I am using this to improve my skills in MongoDB, Express, ReactJS and NodeJS, it should in no shape or form be used in a production environment in it's current state.

+In this project i am using React and Redux for the frontend and NodeJS for the backend

 If there are any bugs, tips or tricks you want to share with me, do not hesitate to create an issue on Github